top of page

 As a scholar, I take a critical, intersectional feminist, and interdisciplinary approach to exploring the ways in which sciences (and other forms of knowledge production) technologies, and institutions function in concert to constitute both individuals’ lives and their possibilities – socially, politically, and materially.

-I am currently working on two major research projects – Securing Cisgendered Futures and The Matter of Black Life and Death – each of which include a book-length project, as well as additional related articles, presentations, and publications.
+I am currently working on three major research projects – Securing Cisgendered Futures, The Biopolitical Paradoxes of Whiteness: Whiteness as a Health Risk for All, and The Matter of Black Life and Death – each of which include a book-length project, as well as additional related articles, presentations, and publications.

 Securing Cisgendered Futures